hishammoizuddin/ridership-analysis-app/README.md

 ## Usage

 To start using the application, clone the repository and run `main.py`.
 Follow the command-line instructions to interact with the application and explore the functionalities.

-## Contributing

-Contributions are welcome.
-For major changes, please open an issue first to discuss what you would like to change.